California Underserved and

 - Decreased crop yields/crop loss due to less water available or having to fallow land

-Critical technical assistance is available statewide for small-scale and socially disadvantaged farmers and ranchers to apply for COVID-19 relief funds (federal and state), adjust business planning and marketing strategies and other direct technical support for producers to become more resilient and recover from the adverse effects of the COVID-19 pandemic.
+Critical technical assistance is available statewide for small-scale and socially disadvantaged farmers and ranchers to apply for federal and state economic and drought relief programs, including the CUSP Drought Relief program during open application periods.
+CUSP Program TA providers can also assist farmers and ranchers to adjust their business planning and marketing strategies and to become more resilient and recover from the adverse effects of the COVID-19 pandemic and the on-going California drought.

 The California Department of Food and Agriculture Office of Farm Equity announces that it is awarding $1.1 million in grants to 11 projects throughout the state via the 2021 California Underserved and Small-Scale Producer Grant Program (CUSP).
 These groups will be providing critical technical assistance for small-scale and socially disadvantaged farmers and ranchers to apply for COVID-19 relief funds, adjust business planning and marketing strategies and other direct technical support for producers to become more resilient and recover from the adverse affects of COVID-19.
 The funding for this grant program was made possible through SB 85.